richlowe/illumos-gate/README-ASLR.md

 setup).
 Dynamic objects tend to have strict (and high) alignment requirements which in such a process are likely to only be fulfillable at a single location in the address space gap we choose, and thus be entirely predictable.

-### We want a per-zone configuration item, but it's not implemented yet

-I plan to implement a per-zone configuration item similar to `limitpriv` which describes a zones default security-flags.
-This will be set during `zone_create` and apply to _every_ process in a zone (rather than the GZ implementation, from which `svc.startd(1M)`, `svc.configd(1M)`, and `init(1M)` are immune unless tagged).

-This will also allow a global zone administrator to configure the security-flags of a zone, and then take `PRIV_PROC_SECFLAGS` away from that zone, such that the security-flag configuration of the zone is forced upon it.

-This is somewhat ugly though, since `svc:/system/process-security` and its settings in the zone will thus be inoperative, and I'm not sure how this would look from a UI perspective.

 ### Randomisation of executable base addresses requires PIE